LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** An open-source Java tool for working with PDF documents.
 **Context:** Used for PDF generation in the content generation service to create rich, formatted reports.

+### Percy
+**Definition:** A visual testing and review platform that captures screenshots, compares them against baselines, and highlights visual changes.
+**Context:** Used for visual regression testing of UI components to ensure consistency across browsers and devices.

+### PIT (PIT Mutation Testing)
+**Definition:** A state-of-the-art mutation testing system for Java that provides line and mutation coverage metrics.
+**Context:** Used for mutation testing of Java code to verify the quality of unit tests.

+### Pinpoint Analytics
+**Definition:** An AWS service that enables app developers to understand user behavior, engage with users, and track metrics.
+**Context:** Used with Firebase Performance Monitoring to gather analytics from mobile applications.

 ### PostgreSQL
 **Definition:** A powerful, open-source object-relational database system.
 **Context:** Used as the relational database engine for the system, providing ACID compliance, advanced query capabilities, and robust transaction support.